 ON-SITE YOGA CLASSES.
 Subsidized gym memberships and bike-share programs.
 Free activity trackers.
 Smoking-cessation programs.
-These are just a few of the preventive health benefits that many companies now offer their employees, in addition to health insurance coverage.
+These are just a few of the preventive-care health benefits that many companies now offer their employees in addition to health insurance coverage.

 Research shows that a healthier, less stressed workforce is a more productive workforce.
 But the benefits can add up for you, too: The longer you stay healthy, the lower your lifetime health-care costs might be.
 So if your company offers yoga classes at lunchtime, start practicing your lotus pose.
 Take advantage of any preventive health benefits your employer offers that seem appropriate for you.

 You may also find significant savings by reviewing your current health benefits to determine whether you've made the right choice.

 Making this decision isn't a once-and-done deal, completed when you're first hired.
 You have a chance to update your selections every year, and you can also review and change your selections for certain life changes—for example, if you've recently walked down the aisle or you're about to become a parent.

 The guide that follows should help you figure out how to make the most of the health benefits your company offers.

 Because health insurance premiums can be expensive, you want to find the sweet spot between sufficient coverage and over-insuring, says Bob Kaiser, senior vice president, Health Benefit Solutions at Bank of America Merrill Lynch.
 The first step in making your selection is to consider your health history and your family situation, he says.
 A young single person with no history of chronic illness can generally afford to choose a higher-deductible plan, which means lower premiums.
 But for parents with young children, the decision may require a little more thought.